 What exactly is negative equity?

 If your car’s value is less than what you still owe on it, that difference is called negative equity.
-That means that if you sell the car, the money you get for it won’t be enough to pay off your finance and you will have to pay the difference from your savings.
+That means that if you sell or part-exchange the car, the money you get for it won’t be enough to pay off your finance and you will have to pay the difference from your savings.
 Not so good.

 Current car finance settlement: £16,000

 This is caused by the car losing value (depreciating) faster than you are repaying the loan.
 It will always happen at the start of your agreement and that’s perfectly normal, but it becomes a problem if there is still a significant negative equity difference later in the agreement, at the time when you are thinking about selling or changing your car.

 Having significant negative equity is very likely if your finance agreement is a PCP (personal contract purchase), especially if you have a small deposit and/or are taking the finance agreement over a long period (4+ years).
 Given that this exact scenario applies to millions of car owners in the UK, it’s fair to say that there are a lot of people who could potentially be in serious trouble if their financial circumstances change.